DRFR0ST/libre-link-unofficial-api/README.md

 Welcome to the unofficial Node.js API for Libre Link Up!
 This library is designed to help you interact with your CGM data from your Freestyle Libre 2/3 stored inside Abbott's database directly from your Node.js applications.
 Please note that this library is not officially supported by Abbott/Freestyle and was reverse engineered for educational purposes.

+⚠️ The library is in alpha and may not work as expected, breaking changes may occur.
+Please open an issue if you encounter any problems.

 ## 🚀 Getting Started

 First, install the library using npm: